pdewacht/hid-scrollpoint/README.md

 ### Older kernels

-If for some reason you're stuck on an kernel before 4.17, you can compile this module.
+If for some reason you're stuck on a kernel before 4.17, you can compile this module.

 You'll also need to install some udev rules, to force Linux to actually use this driver.
 Without this, Linux will still use the generic driver.
 Create a file `/etc/udev/rules.d/99-scrollpoint.rules`: